The Evolution Of Beats: Hail the Roland TR-808

 Some bits of music gear lay claim to being iconic but few have shaped music like the TR-808…

-‘Iconic’ is word that is bandied around a little too freely in the music world.
+‘Iconic’ is word thrown around a little too freely in the music world.
 Whether used with reference to musicians or gear, it’s difficult to say whether someone or something truly deserves the accolade.

-The Roland TR-808 drum machine, however, is a piece of gear that not only defined the era in which it was created, but decades afterwards, too.
-There are more bands, artists and songs that are named after or reference these devices than I could possibly list here.
+However, the Roland TR-808 drum machine is a piece of gear that not only defined the era in which it was created, but decades afterwards, too.
+There are more bands, artists and songs that reference these devices than I could possibly list here.
 But what is it about this timeless machine that inspired so many, and enabled it to become the signature sound of whole genres of music?

 It was a time before beats…

 Once upon a time, a beat was just shorthand term for something a drummer played.
 Somewhere in music’s dim and distant past, it transformed, and became something else.
 During the ‘80s, Hip-Hop was busy being born.
 This musical form initially involved taking the ‘breaks’ (drum solo breakdowns) from records and looping them by switching between two copies of the same record with two turntables.

 Meanwhile, the development of synths and drum machines marched on relentlessly, with these new instruments finding their way into studios.
 Whilst Hip-Hop DJs were beginning to spin the likes of Kraftwerk into their mixes, along with soul and funk breaks, producers were tooling their studios with this cutting-edge gear.